CBSE HOTS Questions Mathematics (QUADRATIC EQUATIONS)

 - A teacher on attempting to arrange the students for mass drill in the form of a solid square found that 24 students were left over.
 When he increased the size of the square by one student he found he was short of 25 students.
 Find the number of students.

-Tags: cbse base hots questions, The hypotenuse of a right triangle is 20m If the difference between the length of the other sides is 4m Find the sides, questions and answers from quadratic equations cbse 10th, quadratic equation problem on lotus in a pond, quadratic equation hots questions, hots questions quadratic equation, hots question of quadratic question, HOTS quadratic equation questions, find the solution of A lotus is 2m above the water in a pond Due to wind the lotus slides on the side and only the stem completely submerges in the water at a distance of 10m from the original position Find the depth of water in the pond, cbse10 mathematics quadratic equation 5
+Tags: cbse base hots questions, The hypotenuse of a right triangle is 20m If the difference between the length of the other sides is 4m Find the sides, quadratic equation problem on lotus in a pond, quadratic equation hots questions, hots questions quadratic equation, hots question of quadratic question, hots question for quardic equation, HOTS quadratic equation questions, find the solution of A lotus is 2m above the water in a pond Due to wind the lotus slides on the side and only the stem completely submerges in the water at a distance of 10m from the original position Find the depth of water in the pond, cbse10 mathematics quadratic equation 5